uajqq/weewx-davishealthapi/README.md

 The data are stored in their own database, since most of the fields don't exist within the default weewx database.
 The code is patterned after the [cmon driver for weewx by Matthew Hall](https://github.com/uajqq/weewx-weatherlinkliveudp).

+Please note: most of the data is pulled from the "Historic Data" API, which requires a paid monthly subscription from Davis to use (starting at about $4/month).
+See here: https://weatherlink.github.io/v2-api/data-permissions

 ## Data
 Right now, the service records the following information from the Davis WeatherLink API: